 Once we receive all the required paperwork from you, we can usually have it prepared ready for you to check and sign within a few days.
 From there, it would take a further 2 weeks for your creditors to be notified and to receive your official letter of bankruptcy.
 Once this happens, your creditors are not allowed to contact you again and you can start living a normal life without worrying about the constant harassing phone calls.

 You must seek approval of your trustee if you want to travel overseas during your bankruptcy period regardless of who your trustee is.
 In most cases, if you have a family emergency or you are required to travel for work, it may not be a problem however, it is important you contact your trustee to seek approval.
 If you decide to let All About Bankruptcy assist you with your bankruptcy application, we offer full support during your bankruptcy period.
 Simply call us anytime during this period and we can guide you, there are no further charges payable to All About Bankruptcy.
 From 1st April 2014, AFSA have imposed a fee of $150 for all overseas travel applications.
 This fee is only payable if AFSA is your Official Trustee.

 Perhaps there will be nothing for you to pay.
 During your bankruptcy period, you can earn as much money as you like – there are no restrictions with regard to what you can earn.
 Income contributions when you’re an undischarged bankrupt will come into play once you earn over the living threshold.
 These thresholds change depending on if you have dependants and how many you have.
-For example, a person with 2 children would currently have a net income threshold of $71,977.00 net income per annum.
+For example, a person with 2 children would currently have a net income threshold of $73,490.96 net income (after tax) per annum.